reverentgeek/okta.github.io/_source/_posts/2019-07-11-aspnet-azure-cosmosdb-tutorial.md

 ## Learn More About Azure Cosmos DB + ASP.NET MVC + Okta

-You can find the complete source code on GitHub [here](https://github.com/SoftwareAssassin2000/ExpenseWebApp).
+You can find the complete source code [on GitHub](https://github.com/oktadeveloper/azure-cosmosdb-example).
 Fail early.
 Keep it simple.
 Write clean code.
 Refactor, refactor, refactor.
 Test, test, test.
 Have fun coding!

 For further reading on the technologies covered in this tutorial, check out the following links: